TarkanAl-Kazily/3d_vision_playground/README.md

 ### Accomplished

 1. Created initial wireframe detection notebook, with short setup guide followed by the demo code.
+1. Break down the wireframe demo code into more functions
+    1. Apply a single image, but don't visualize or post process
+    2. Returns the WireframeRecord class
+2. Created WireframeRecord that wraps the prediction data
+    1. The lines and points are accessible as numpy arrays indexing into the (resized) image

 ### Planned

 1. Break down the wireframe demo code into more functions
-    1. Apply a single image, but don't visualize or post process
-    2. Apply some post processing
+    1. Apply some post processing
-    1. Visualize the results
+    2. Visualize the results
 2. Create a class to store the processed wireframe information
     1. Graph theory it up
     2. Create class for junction